lerna-lite/lerna-lite/README.md

 ### Usage

-Add custom NPM Scripts or simply run the commands in your shell with the Lerna-Lite CLI, you can see below some very basic lerna script samples.
+Add custom NPM Scripts or simply run the commands in your shell with the Lerna-Lite CLI, you can see some very basic script samples below.

 ```js
 // package.json / npm scripts